 Going back in time

-In the meantime our reference chart of President Bill Clinton is problematic as it does not have interceptions no matter which house system we try and we do want to highlight them, so, we are changing our reference point from the Democrat Bill Clinton to the 1940 Republican Nominee Wendell Willkie who ran against the incumbent Franklin Delano Roosevelt in 1940.
+In the meantime our reference chart of President Bill Clinton is problematic as it does not have interceptions no matter which house system we try.
+We want to highlight interceptions, first Marc Edmund Jones used them but many other modern astrologers do too (Martha Lang Wescott’s Mechanics of the Future and her audio on Anne Sexton drives home what she feels is the importance of an interception. ) So, we are changing our reference point from the Democrat Bill Clinton to the 1940 Republican Nominee Wendell Willkie who lost against incumbent Franklin Delano Roosevelt in 1940 Presidential election..

 If you are unfamiliar with Mr. Wilkie, read his obituary from the New York Times where they hailed him as “businessman who put politics aside” and ran for office.
-Boy had that tune change 75 years later.
+Boy that tune changed 75 years later.
 NYTimes — Wilkie dies

 Now that with all of that under your belt, click on the Slideshow to see how the various house systems handle the same horoscope.
 I tried to put the slides in chronological order.
 The key things to notice is the early cusp layout that affects Mars in Sagittarius.
 If the keyword ASC for Ascendant is not noted, then it is the start of the first house.